 For HUECU members with current HUECU loans, there are payment relief options available, including up to three-month payment deferment for some loans and credit cards.

 For individuals looking for additional funds, HUECU is offering a 0% emergency loan for HUCTW members.
 Depending on your unique situation, there may be other options available if you submit a Request for Assistance form.

 For more information about HUECU’s offerings, visit the HUECU website.

 Health and Wellbeing

 The health and wellbeing of our staff is of utmost priority.
 We recognize the abrupt transition to remote work has been difficult and that universal social distancing measures have drastically altered our social lives.
-Visit the Health and Wellbeing page for resources on managing stress, anxiety, and fear; activities for staying connected and motivated while remote; preventative measures; and more.
+Visit the Health and Wellbeing page for information on preventative measures, resources on managing stress, anxiety, and fear; and more.

 School- and Department-Specific Resources

 In addition to the University-wide employment, financial, technology, and health resources above, see the following School and Department-specific FAQs for more information: